-Dr. Reddy’s research interests have ranged from community-based participatory research around racial discrimination in health care to investigating racial and socioeconomic disparities in sepsis mortality.
+Anireddy Reddy, MD, FAAP is a Pediatric Critical Care Fellow at the Children’s Hospital of Philadelphia.
+Her research interests have ranged from community-based participatory research around racial discrimination in health care to investigating racial and socioeconomic disparities in sepsis mortality.
 Dr. Reddy’s career aspiration is to leverage her intensive care experiences to drive research and inform policy, in order to reduce pediatric morbidity and mortality.